+On Thursday, May 9, the Icahn School of Medicine held the MD, PhD, and Dual Degree Ceremony at Lincoln Center’s David Geffen Hall.
 Dennis S. Charney, MD, the Anne and Joel Ehrenkranz Dean of the Icahn School of Medicine at Mount Sinai, and Presiding Official of the 2019 ceremony, reminded the graduates that with achievements come high expectations and great responsibility.
 “We need you to make transformative contributions to a better understanding of cancer, heart disease, brain diseases, and many other medical conditions, for which treatments are inadequate and certainly not curative,” he charged the graduates.
 “You need to make the discoveries that we have not.”
 He encouraged the class to remember the makings of greatness: “pushing your limits and daring greatly.”

 In his opening address, Kenneth L. Davis, MD, President and Chief Executive Officer of the Mount Sinai Health System, shared a moment of reflection with the Class of 2019—who hold the distinction of being the School of Medicine’s 50th graduating class.
 “Fifty years ago, the political dialogue I was a part of was consumed by the war in Vietnam,” Dr. Davis said.
 “Today health care is the center of our political debate.”
 Dr. Davis stressed the importance of rising to the responsibility that physicians and researchers hold in providing affordable health care to all.
 He urged, “Class of 2019, I implore you to join the debate and make sure the conversations we’re having in our hospitals, in our communities, and across the country are honest and factual.”

 Scott Gottlieb, MD, an Icahn School of Medicine alumnus and 23rd Commissioner of the U.S. Food and Drug Administration, delivered the 2019 Commencement Address.
-Dr. Gottlieb, who graduated from ISMMS 20 years ago, expressed gratitude for the foundation and freedom the School provided during his tenure, and encouraged the graduates to carry on its mission by continuing to serve society throughout their own careers.
+Dr. Gottlieb, who graduated from ISMMS twenty years ago, expressed gratitude for the foundation and freedom the School provided during his tenure, and encouraged the graduates to carry on its mission by continuing to serve society throughout their own careers.
 “Your medical training gives you a firm foundation to make important contributions, and the culture of Mount Sinai inspires that ethic,” he said.

-In addition to Dr. Gottlieb, the Icahn School of Medicine at Mount Sinai awarded Honorary Degrees to: Curtis Martin, NFL Hall of Fame; Helen H. Hobbs, MD, Investigator, Howard Hughes Medical Institute and Professor, Departments of Internal Medicine and Molecular Genetics, University of Texas Southern Medical Center at Dallas; and C. Reynold Verret, PhD, President, Xavier University of Louisiana.
+In addition to Dr. Gottlieb, the Icahn School of Medicine at Mount Sinai awarded Honorary Degrees to: Curtis Martin, NFL Hall of Fame; Helen H. Hobbs, MD, Investigator, Howard Hughes Medical Institute, and Professor, Departments of Internal Medicine and Molecular Genetics, University of Texas Southern Medical Center at Dallas; and C. Reynold Verret, PhD, President, Xavier University of Louisiana.

 The Class of 2019 joins a network of accomplished alumni, known the world over for their integrity, discovery, altruism, and clinical research excellence.